-Superintendents - Kathy Zongker, Courtney McKinney Check-In by 10:00 a.m., Thursday Judging Time: 8:00 a.m., Thursday
+Superintendents - Kathy Zongker, Courtney McKinney & Faith Zongker Check-In by 10:00 a.m., Thursday Judging Time: 8:00 a.m., Thursday

-- 1. Read General Rules. - All exhibits must be the product of 4-H/FFA youth work in current year.
-Entries may be made only in level in which 4-H/FFA youth are enrolled.
-Three entries per exhibitor. - Articles, garments, outfits may have been used/worn but shall be carefully laundered or cleaned before being exhibited. - 4.
-All garments, belts, and accessories must be labeled with special cloth label Identification Labels (no straight pins may be used to attach these items) - a) Type or print on 3" x 21⁄2" piece of cloth: Class Number, County or District, Name. - b) Sew labels on inside of garment (back of neck, center back of waistband, or left end of apron band).
-Label each piece. - c) Place entry form and score card on front left shoulder seam of garment or to the left side of waistband with hanger opening facing to the left, as if you were wearing the garment, so that the hanger opening faces the attached entry form. - 5.
-No exhibitor may enter the same article in more than one class - 6 All garments on hangers should be placed so that the hook shall be toward the right shoulder of the garment.
-Attach skirts to hangers with large safety pins. - 7.
-Care labels will not be required; however, 4-H/FFA youth should know the proper care of the fabric(s) they purchase. - 8.
-Pre-cut kits are acceptable for all clothing classes.
-All articles/garments must be finished for use. - 9.
-Champion and Reserve Champion ribbons may be awarded in each level. - 10.
-Champion and Reserve Champion exhibits may compete for Grand and Reserve Grand Champion clothing exhibits. - 11.
-Recycled Clothing Project-An item of at least 50% recycled material (recycled means reusing an existing item in a new way).
+- Read General Rules. - All exhibits must be the product of 4-H youth work in the current year.
+Entries may be made only in the level in which 4-H youth are enrolled.
+Three entries per exhibitor. - Articles, garments, and outfits may have been used/worn but shall be carefully laundered or cleaned before being exhibited. - All garments, belts, and accessories must be labeled with a special cloth label - Identification Labels (no straight pins may be used to attach these items) - O Type or print on 3" x 21⁄2" piece of cloth: Class Number, County or District, Name. - Sew labels on the inside of the garment (back of neck, center back of waistband, or left end of apron band).
+Label each piece. - O Place the entry form and scorecard on the front left shoulder seam of the garment or to the left side of the waistband with the hanger opening facing to the left, as if you were wearing the garment so that the hanger opening faces the attached entry form. - o Multiple-piece exhibits should have notations on their ID cards how many pieces make up the exhibit. - No exhibitor may enter the same article in more than one class. - All garments on hangers should be placed so that the hook shall be toward the right shoulder of the garment.
+Attach skirts to hangers with large safety pins. - Care labels will not be required; however, 4-H youth should know the proper care of the fabric(s) they purchase. - Pre-cut kits are acceptable for all clothing classes.
+All articles/garments must be finished for use. - Champion and Reserve Champion ribbons may be awarded at each level. - Champion and Reserve Champion exhibits may compete for Grand and Reserve Grand Champion clothing exhibits. - Recycled Clothing Project-An item of at least 50% recycled material (recycled means reusing an existing item in a new way).
 Could be remaking/redesigning a garment, re-purposing a clothing item for a new use, etc. Must include sewing of some kind.
-A 3"X5" index card MUST accompany entry describing the recycled materials and how they were used in the item.
+A 3" X5" index card MUST accompany the entry describing the recycled materials and how they were used in the item.

-Level I -- 7 & 8 Year Olds
+Level I -- 7- & 8-Year Old's

-\Class G1401 ---- A garment, a 2 piece coordinated outfit, any combination.
+Class G1401 ---- A garment, a 2-piece coordinated outfit, any combination.

-\Class G1402 --An article
+Class G1402 --An article

-Level II-- 9, 10, 11 Year Olds
+Level II-- 9, 10, 11 Year Old's